sourcegraph/about/blogposts/2020/optimizing-a-code-intelligence-indexer.md

 1. Process the uploaded index
 1. Use the processed index to provide up-to-date code intelligence

-Sourcegraph is used by companies all over the repository number and size spectrum.
-Some companies employ a microservice approach.
-For us, that's easy mode.
-Small repositories are easy and generally fast _enough_ to index even with an indexer that becomes slow as code size grows.
-Other companies employ a monorepo approach.
-This is where the challenge lies for us - but we've made great strides with the recent [1.0 release](https://github.com/sourcegraph/lsif-go/releases/tag/v1.0.0) of [lsif-go](https://github.com/sourcegraph/lsif-go).

-Now, how well do we index Go at scale?
+So how well do we index Go code at scale?

 * Previously, it took nearly **8 minutes** to index the [Go AWS SDK](https://sourcegraph.com/github.com/aws/aws-sdk-go); it now takes only **24 seconds**.
 * Previously, it took nearly **7 hours** to index 56 million lines of code; it now takes under **20 minutes**.